mconnor/mikeconnors-awesome-monorepopo/apps/mike-blog/src/pages/resume.md

 ---
-title: Hello, World
+title: Resume - Michael Connor
 layout: ../layouts/MarkdownPostLayout.astro
 ---

-## I am Michael Connor - React Native developer
+## Michael Connor - Frontend Developer

+Currently Located in Westport, Kansas City, MO

+---

-I am a Frontend developer with twenty years experience developing applications for the auto, pharmaceutical, entertainment, and advertising industries.
-Which is to say, I was a Flash dev and now... i'm a React Native developer.
+Developer with over twenty years experience developing web sites and single page applications for the auto, pharmaceutical, entertainment, and advertising industries.
+I am open to discussing new opportunities.
+I am fortunate to be in a position where I can select projects that I find interesting and rewarding.

-### More info

-I have been working with Hybrid building a mobile marketing app for the Cannabis industry for the last couple of years. x
+I have worked in a variety of environments, from small startups to large corporations.
+I've worked as the solo dev and as part of a team - Trello, Github, Slack.
+Communicaiton is the key.

+**Personal Mission:** Efficiancy, and to leveragle AI as much as possible.

+My tech journey has gone down many paths, but my ....

-My current and preferred tech stack is:
+### Current and preferred tech stack is

+- [Astro][astro]
+- Vite
+- Tailwind CSS, [DaisyUI][daisyui]
-- React
+- React, React Native with Expo
-- ReactNative, Exponential
+- Next.js
-- Nativebase component libraryß
+- Nativebase component library
-- Typescript
+- Monorepos
-- monorepos (yarn workspaces)
+- [Supabase][supabase]
-- Graphql
+- Vercel: Serverless Deployment

-I live in New Orleans - the greatest city in the world.
-I'm a huge fan of JazzFest - which is literally just behind my backyard.
+#### Current Mission

+Getting this pesonal site up and being writing and sharing wit and wisdom rather than giving it all away for free on social media.

+#### Journey

+I've returned to my home town, KCMO, after a long wonderful stint in New Orleans.
+I worked at [JazzFest](https://www.nojazzfest.com/) - a 50 year old music festival.

 I've traveled through Central America, Siberia (Tuva), Morocco.

-I've been all in on a lot of moral challenging crushingly exhausting large scale art projects (The Temple @ Burning Man).
-Working through the night with power tools.
+I've worked on many bone crushingly exhausting large scale art projects all volunteer art projects and have the scars.

+- Professional white water rafting guide
+- Rescuer dogs and cats
+- Amatuer historian
+- Crossfiter
-I ride a KLR 650 but thinking of hanging that up.
+- I used to ride a KLR 650 (until it got stolen)

-Yet more manly (but not exclusively so) stuff, I punched a bucket-list item and worked on as a professional white water rafting guide.

-Dogs and I have a mutual admiration thing going on.

-I am one of those obnoxious Crossfit people.

 Favorite quote:

-> The high point of civilization is that you can hate me and I can hate you but we develop an etiquette that allows us to deal with each other because if we acted solely upon our impulse we'd probably go to war.
+> The high point of civilization is that you can hate me and I can hate you but we develop an etiquette that allows us to deal with each other because if we acted solely upon our impulse we'd probably go to war. - Jazz Critic and radical pragmatist, Stanley Crouch.

 [github-link]: https://github.com/mconnor
 [wine-store]: https://hooks-wine-store.mconnor.now.sh/